OpenNeuroDerivatives/ds000168-fmriprep/README.md

 # ds000168 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds000168](https://openneuro.org/datasets/ds000168).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds000168](https://openneuro.org/datasets/ds000168).

 ## Methods